Embrace the Future with Therapy in the Village

 I can see clients online through the Zoom application, though clients should consider how private and secure their surroundings are if they wish to proceed with having counselling in this way.
 This service is only available to those whom reside within the UK

-My approach to counselling is largely Systemic (Relational) and is my main area of training, although I also borrow ideas from other approaches like Solution-Focused or Narrative Therapy, in order to increase the ways I may help my the clients.
+My approach to counselling is largely Systemic (Relational) and is my main area of training, although I also borrow ideas from other approaches like Solution-Focused, in order to increase the ways I may help my the clients.

 Systemic Therapy seeks to understand how people create meaning through language; how they relate to each other; how their culture, class, race, gender and sexuality inform how they perceive the world.
 It considers the client, not as an individual but as part of social groups (family, friendships, professional and romantic relationships).
 It acknowledges how people interact with other influences, such as mental health symptoms, behaviours or objects.
 I seek to understand how these connections affect my client's well-being and if these relationships can be improved.

 This approach helps clients to construct new meanings, new ways of seeing the world and have a greater understanding of how they are connected to those around them.
 It also helps clients to understand the impact they have on these social systems and the impact these systems have on them.

 Systemic therapy's relational approach can also help individuals suffering with some mental health conditions.
 By helping to form a better relationship with their symptoms.
 The aim is to give my clients a sense of autonomy and control over their conditions.

 My first session will be used to discuss how therapy will be conducted, confidentiality and professional boundaries.
 This forms a therapeutic contract between myself and the client which if both parties are happy will be signed.
 We will then discuss your reasons for attending counselling and what you hope therapy will achieve.

 The first session is often a get to know you and paper work session, to help myself and clients to feel comfortable with each other and the therapy room.